Data synchronization from MaxCompute node

 Configure the Hologres target table settings.

-This section is used to create a Hologres internal table for storing MaxCompute data.
+Create a Hologres internal table for storing MaxCompute data.

 Parameter